jabesq-org/pyatmo/usage.md

 Return : a WeatherStationData object.
 This object contains most administration properties of stations and modules accessible to the user and the last data pushed by the station to the Netatmo servers.

-Raise a lnetatmo.NoDevice exception if no weather station is available for the given account.
+Raise a pyatmo.NoDevice exception if no weather station is available for the given account.

 Properties, all properties are read-only unless specified: